-The EBOT (final) Exam 2024:
+The EBOT (final) Exam 2025:

 The written section will be taken separately from the oral examination.

 Section 1 - The written section will be completed online and will consist of 100 multiple choice questions (MCQs) in the single correct answer format.
-It will be held in the different examination centres in Europe or as proctored online exam on Tuesday, 11 June 2024.
+It will be held in the different examination centres in Europe or as proctored online exam on Tuesday 27 May, 2025.
 Applicants need to pass Section 1 to proceed to Section 2.

 Candidates can choose to sit the written part in a Pearson Vue test centre (subject to availability) or as fully proctored online exam at home or any other location convenient to them (subject to meeting the minimal technical requirements)

-Section 2 - The oral examination will take place on 05 & 06 October 2024.
+Section 2 - The oral examination will take place on 27 & 28 September 2025.
 The location will be published here as soon as it has been decided.

 Please note that currently, non-EU citizens NOT working in a European country cannot be accepted.
 EU applicants are those candidates with citizenship of the European Union (EU), including Norway, Switzerland, United Kingdom & new countries joining the European Union (EU) as well as associate members of the UEMS (Turkey, Croatia and Israel).

-Requirements for EU citizens:
+Requirements for European citizens:

 Certified Specialists: